Theme Layout

 Post a Comment

 [name=Mel] [img=https://blogger.googleusercontent.com/img/a/AVvXsEioywi4SJw5DYr8kIIMeAPsfev2tY59OvB4AJJC7gUrKpHtz3iobya2hBSqb6Y55fOUWrtw9BMVqe2s3YASRb0D8o9ho4jd7vQ_TCqHJ5EZch-B7c6XeJcW4vKLb95xO8MRX4PoVnczphcbcPm2wBBK2jrZROCP2XEMIMecpc_wxnmT65NGwQuVTGZc6Q=s100-c] [description=Hi!
-I'm Mel, a 40-something empty-nester in Northeast Georgia.
+I'm Mel, a 40-something empty-nester who recently moved from North Georgia to Kentucky.
 I enjoy cooking, lake life, travel, movies and video games.
-Join me as I begin a new journey towards self-sufficiency including financially, gardening, DIY and more.] (facebook=https://facebook.com/meetmelsaywhat) (twitter=https://twitter.com/melsaywhat) (instagram=https://instagram.com/meetmelsaywhat) (pinterest=https://pin.it/6VLz7SQ) (tumblr=https://melsaywhat.tumblr.com/) (rss=https://www.melsaywhat.com/feeds/posts/default?alt=rss)
+Join me as I begin a new journey towards self-sufficiency including financially, gardening, DIY and more.] (twitch=https://twitch.tv/melsaywhat) (facebook=https://facebook.com/meetmelsaywhat) (twitter=https://twitter.com/melsaywhat) (instagram=https://instagram.com/meetmelsaywhat) (pinterest=https://pin.it/6VLz7SQ) (tumblr=https://melsaywhat.tumblr.com/) (rss=https://www.melsaywhat.com/feeds/posts/default?alt=rss)

 Follow @Mel